Trusted Las Vegas Prenuptial Agreement Lawyers and Marital Law Attorneys

 Before you get married, consider the benefits of entering into a prenuptial agreement (often called the “premarital agreement” or “prenup contract” in Nevada).
-Although you can find prenup forms and sample contracts online, it is best to set down with an experienced family law attorney to discuss your goals.
+Although you can find prenup forms and sample contracts online, it is best to set down with an experienced premarital agreement attorney to discuss your goals.

 The Las Vegas prenuptial agreement lawyers at Mills & Anderson are experienced in drafting an agreement for our clients before the marriage.
 We also help our clients understand the best way to comply with the requirement of making a full and fair disclosure of assets prior to execution of the agreement.

 Premarital agreements are particularly common when one or both of the spouses has previously been divorced, has a higher income or has accumulated substantial assets prior to the marriage.
 Individuals with children from a prior marriage are also concerned with protecting their separate property so that a portion of the estate is preserved for their children.

 A well-drafted prenuptial agreement goes hand in hand with estate planning that should take place before the marriage.
 We also represent many business owners who want a prenuptial agreement to reduce the problems associated with litigation in the event of a divorce that might disrupt the business or the other partners in the business.

 In addition to drafting prenuptial agreements for our clients, our Las Vegas prenuptial agreement attorneys are experienced in handling a divorce that involves enforcing or contesting a prenuptial agreement.
 When entering into a prenuptial agreement, the fiancés share a confidential, fiduciary relationship with each other.
 Therefore, each person has a responsibility to act with good faith and fairness to the other.